replicate/cog/CONTRIBUTING.md

 ### Publishing a prerelease

-To publish a **prerelease** version, use the same process as a above but append a hyphen and an identifer like `-alpha` or `-beta` to the git tag name.
+To publish a prerelease version, append a [SemVer prerelease identifer](https://semver.org/#spec-item-9) like `-alpha` or `-beta` to the git tag name.
 Goreleaser will detect this and mark it as a prerelease in GitHub Releases.

     git checkout some-prerelease-branch
     git fetch --all --tags